numan947/SelfSync/README.md

 # Building SelfSync

+Please checkout the `SelfSync-Basic-Idea.pdf` file for the basic idea of the project.

 SelfSync has two parts: a frontend built using Flutter framework and Amplify, and a backend built using AWS Serverless Architecture Model (SAM) templates.

 ### Amplify Documentation: